 Conduct.
-The Chair (or in his or her absence, the Vice Chair, or if both are unavailable the Chair’s other designee) will serve as chair of Board meeting.
 The chair for any given meeting of the Board may take such actions as necessary to ensure the orderly conduct of the meeting, including limiting the length of discussion, determining who may speak, deciding whether a proposal complies with [the 72 Hour Rule] and whether other topics may be raised at such meeting.
+The Chair will serve as chair of Board meetings.
+In the Chair’s absence, the Vice Chair will serve as chair.
+In the absence of both the Chair and Vice Chair, the Secretary will serve as chair.
+And if the absence of the Chair, Vice Chair and Secretary, the Treasurer will serve as chair of the meeting.
+In the event that no officers are present, the remaining Directors, representing a quorum, may select someone from among themselves to serve as chair.

 Minutes.
 The Secretary (or his or her designee) will record minutes of each Board meeting.